 AGT (America Got Talent) meet TED Talk style presentation

-Your Next BIG Idea for South Africa and further details shall be revealed shortly
+Your Next BIG Leadership Idea and further details shall be revealed shortly

 The Education pillar ranks countries on access to education, quality of education and human capital.